codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_2_armv8_translation_table_level_3_descriptor_formats.md

 > **NOTE**:
 > The position and contents of bits[63:52, 11:2] are identical to bits[63:52, 11:2] in the level 0, level 1, and level 2 block descriptors.

+For the Non-secure EL1&0 stage 1 translations, the output address in the descriptor is the IPA of the target page.
+Otherwise, it is the PA of the target page.